Nitinx12/Data_warehouse_project/README.md

 ### Key Technical Implementations & Insights

 #### 1. Solved Revenue Blindness

-Bikes account for 96.46% of total sales, while Accessories (2.38%) and Clothing (1.16%) barely make a dent in the overall revenue.
+.
+Problem: Bikes account for 96.46% of total sales, while Accessories (2.38%) and Clothing (1.16%) barely make a dent in the overall revenue, exposing the business to a high single-category risk and leaving high-margin add-on sales on the table

+.
+Action: Implement a mandatory "Frequently Bought Together" bundling feature at checkout that offers customers a 10-15% discount on relevant accessories and clothing when purchased alongside a bike.